redhat-openshift-ecosystem/provider-certification-tool/docs/dev/report.md

   Reviewer->>Reviewer/Output: Navigate/Explore the results
 ```

+## Data Pipeline

+### Collector

+> TODO describe the data collected by plugins

+### ELT (Extractor/Load/Transform)

+> TODO: describe what data source is extracted, which package, what data is extracted, and how it is transformed in the "report"

+### Viewer

+There are two types of viewers, consuming the data sources:

+- CLI Report
+- HTML Report (served by HTTP server)

-## Frontend
+## View Frontend

+### CLI

+> TODO describe the CLI viewer

+### Frontend

-> TODO: detail about the frontend construct.
+> TODO: detail about the frontend viewer construct.

 ## Explore the data